Salmon Fishing in the Yemen

 The Scottish backdrop is one of the most scenic and beautiful of the film’s locations.
 Here, the spiritual Sheikh Muhammed first fishes with the sensible Alfred Jones, with the Sheikh in traditional robes and Alfred in waders.
 To see such different individuals standing in a Scottish river together, united in their task of fishing, audiences begin to believe the Sheikh’s idea that somehow this calming sport can bring all sorts of people together.
 Salmon Fishing in the Yemen is ultimately a slightly quirky and uplifting film to indulge in.

-Salmon Fishing in the Yemen will be released in UK cinemas on 20th April 2012.
+Salmon Fishing in the Yemen is released nationwide on 20th April 2012.

-Watch the Salmon Fishing in the Yemen trailer here
+Watch the trailer for Salmon Fishing in the Yemen here: